-California Vehicle Code 22400 VC prohibits drivers from slowing or stopping as to impede the normal flow of traffic.
+California Vehicle Code 22400 VC -- the minimum speed law -- prohibits drivers from slowing or stopping as to impede the normal flow of traffic.
 The section also disallows motorists from driving at a speed below an established minimum speed limit.

 There are five important points to know about driving too slowly in California.

 - The determination of whether a motorist is driving too slowly as to impede traffic will depend on all relevant circumstances in a case.

 - Legal defenses exist for those accused of violating VC 22400 and violators can hire an attorney to fight any charge(s).

 - The fine for violating Vehicle Code 22400 VC is $238.